Get Moving with Pokemon Go App to Manage Diabetes

 In the first two weeks after its release, the mobile app Pokémon Go was downloaded and estimated 30 million times.
 A month after release, and it was still being downloaded and estimated 10,000 times a minute.
 So what’s all the buzz about, and why should you care?

 Turn on the app, and you’ll be able to chase down Pokémon characters in your own augmented reality at home, at the park, at the store, or at the mall.
-It’s fun, but it’s also proven to help people be more active.
+It’s fun, but it’s also proven Pokémon Go is good for exercise.
 And that’s important when you have diabetes.

 Regular exercise is a critical part of diabetes management because it helps improve circulation, supports weight management, and strengthens the heart, lungs, and muscles.
 Playing the game and being more active may also help prevent diabetes, says University of Leicester researcher Dr. Tom Yates.